Cleo (magazine): Lisa Wilkinson

 Lisa Wilkinson's career in magazine publishing started at age 19 with no university education, as the enthusiastic secretary/editorial assistant/Girl Friday at Dolly magazine.
 After rising to the editorship of Dolly in only 5 years, Wilkinson took over the position of Cleo magazine editor in 1984, and reigned there for ten years.
-Later she became Cleo's International Editor-in-Chief, running editions in New Zealand, Singapore, Malaysia and Thailand.
+Later she became Cleos International Editor-in-Chief, running editions in New Zealand, Singapore, Malaysia and Thailand.
 Under Wilkinson, Cleo magazine became the highest selling women's magazine per capita in the world.

 A significant change made by Wilkinson at Cleo was the replacement of the Cleo centerfold with the Bachelor of the Year competition in 1985.
 Cleo magazine presents an annual round up of the 50 most eligible bachelors in Australia, and encourages readers to vote for their favourite eligible bachelor.

 Wilkinson also mentored numerous high-profile women in Australian media today.
 Nicole Kidman, Miranda Kerr, Deborah Thomas, Paula Joye and Mia Freedman all credit her as a long-time supporter.